 Let’s first understand what happens when you start your computer/Laptop.
 When you turn on the power switch, the motherboard and the fans have started up and the BIOS (basic input/output system) firmware performs hardware initialization, look for the drive which has the boot sector to load the Operating system.
 The operating system will load in from the hard disk drive to RAM and your computer start.

 If there is no disk drive or no operating system, found it will result No boot device found error.
 To use an alternative boot device, you need to tell the computer by changing the BIOS boot sequence.

-Suppose you are looking for boot from a USB drive or an external drive, here how to change the boot order on your computer.
-Prior to Windows 10, it’s possible only by rebooting your device and access the BIOS screen using the F2 or Del key on your keyboard.
+Suppose you are looking to boot from a USB drive or an external drive, here is how to change the boot order on your computer.
+Prior to Windows 10, it was possible only by rebooting your device and access the BIOS screen using the F2 or Del key on your keyboard.